 - Asking - When going to doctor’s appointments and other healthcare settings, congregation members ask to be screened for depression.

-- Fostering - Congregations become active in raising awareness and taking next steps to promote mental health care in their communities.
+- Nurturing - Congregations become active in raising awareness and taking next steps to promote mental health care in their communities.

-The contents of this booklet are intended to provide faith communities with ideas and resources for implementing a suicide prevention program.
+Our page is intended to provide faith communities with ideas and resources for implementing a suicide prevention program.
 First, we provide scripture suggestions and sample sermons along with web links to additional materials.
-Second, we also include a download of this suicide prevention training workshop and discussion guide, available here.
+Second, we also include a download of this suicide prevention training workshop and discussion guide.
 Third, we give a description of common depression screening questions and why it is important that health care providers screen for depression.
 Fourth, we offer a range of goods that congregations can either sell or give to their members, such as display posters and car magnets that read “Stop Suicide: Talk Saves Lives”.
 Displaying these goods not only helps raise awareness, their sale can also be used as a vehicle to fund additional ministry activities.
 Lastly, we offer suggestions and links to additional materials that faith communities can use to grow and sustain a mental health ministry.

 The Suicide Prevention Ministry is a grassroots 501(c)(3) organization and an Independent Lutheran Organization of the Evangelical Lutheran Church in America that is powered largely by people who have lost a loved one to suicide.
 Based out of the ELCA Southeastern Synod in Atlanta, SPM performs the tasks necessary to engage the ELCA, interfaith communities, and the private and governmental suicide prevention organizations with a vested interest in including faith communities in suicide prevention work.
 SPM has a credible record of empowering survivors of suicide to achieve highly significant national goals in suicide prevention work and was a founding participant in crafting the National Strategy for Suicide Prevention.